HL7/cql/input/pages/02-authorsguide.md

 |**function** |Libraries may also contain function definitions.
 A function in CQL is a named expression that is allowed to take any number of arguments, each of which has a name and a declared type.
 These are most often used as part of shared libraries.
 {: .grid .table .table-striped}

-Table 2‑A - Constructs that CQL libraries can contain
+Table 2‑A - Declarations that CQL libraries can contain

-A syntax diagram of a library containing all of the constructs can be seen [here](19-l-cqlsyntaxdiagrams.html#library).
+A syntax diagram for a CQL library containing all of the declarations can be seen [here](19-l-cqlsyntaxdiagrams.html#library).

-The following sections discuss these constructs in more detail.
+The following sections discuss these declarations in more detail.

 #### Library